Garden

 Seccomp allowlisting restricts the set of system calls a container can access, reducing the risk of container breakout

-Allows pluggable networking and rootfs management
+Allows plug-in networking and rootfs management

 For more information, see the Garden-runC repository on GitHub.

-Garden RootFS (GrootFS)
+Garden RootFS plug-in

 GrootFS performs the following actions:

-- Creates container filesystems based on buildpacks and droplets
+- Creates container file systems based on buildpacks and droplets.

-- Creates container filesystems based on remote docker images
+- Creates container file systems based on remote docker images.

-- Authenticates with remote registries when using remote images
+- Authenticates with remote registries when using remote images.

-- Properly maps UID/GID for all files inside an image
+- Properly maps UID/GID for all files inside an image.

-- Applies per container disk quotas
+- Applies per container disk quotas.

-- Provides per container disk usage stats
+- Provides per container disk usage stats.

 For more information, see GrootFS Disk Usage and the GrootFS repository on GitHub.